Noise-Induced Randomization in Regression Discontinuity Designs: Application: Antiretroviral Therapy Eligibility and Retention

-Our next baseline relies on higher-order smoothness for inference.
-This approach, which has recently become popular in applications, involves first fitting the regression discontinuity parameter via local linear regression as in \eqref{eq:local_lin}, and then estimating and correcting for its bias in a way that's asymptotically justified under higher-order smoothness assumptions \citep*{calonico2014robust}.
-We implement this approach via the \texttt{R} package \texttt{rdrobust} of \citet*{calonico2015rdrobust}.
-Relative to our first baseline, rdrobust essentially uses higher-order smoothness assumptions to automate discovery of the curvature of $\mu_{(w)}(z)$; see \citet*{calonico2018effect} for further discussion.
-A major advantage of \texttt{rdrobust} is that it does not require any tuning parameters; a potential downside, however, is that it may be more heavily reliant on asymptotics (in contrast, for optrdd and associated methods, choosing $B$ is difficult but once $B$ is given inference is essentially exact in finite samples).
+As a first comparison point, we consider treatment effect estimates obtained via the continuity-based approach proposed by \citet{calonico2014robust}, which has recently become popular in applications.
+This approach involves first fitting the regression discontinuity parameter via local linear regression, and then estimating and correcting for its bias in a way that's asymptotically justified under higher-order smoothness assumptions \citep{calonico2014robust}.
+We implement this approach via the \texttt{R} package \texttt{rdrobust} of \citet{calonico2015rdrobust} with default tuning parameters.

-Finally, we consider our proposed method identified via noise-induced randomization, assuming Gaussian noise with standard deviation $\nu = 0.19$ as discussed in Section \ref{subsec:art_example}.
-In this application, we focus on estimating a constant treatment effect parameter.
-For the bound $M$ from Corollary \ref{coro:const}, we consider several choices.
-First, we estimate $M$ as discussed in Section \ref{sec:practical}.
-Next, following our discussion in Section \ref{subsec:art_example}, we note that our outcome is binary so we can also use an uninformative bound of $M = 1$.
-We run our method following the recommendations in Section \ref{sec:practical}.

-We present the results in Table \ref{tab:confidence_interval}.
-We show results for several different choices of $B$ and $M$; moreover, for each case where we use data-driven choices of $B$ or $M$, we also conduct a sensitivity analysis where we multiply these bounds by 2 or 4.
-For clarity, we display in bold-face estimates that are most likely to be used in practice, i.e., using the estimate $M$ or the uninformative $M = 1$ for our method, taking the worst-case curvature as in \citet{armstrong2016simple}, or using rdrobust our of the box.

-Overall, at least in this example, we find that when we run our method with the estimated $M = 0.08$, we get confidence intervals whose width is roughly in line with those provided by continuity-based methods that estimate the curvature of $\mu_{(w)}(z)$.
-But unlike the continuity-based approaches, our method also allows for a purely uninformative choice of $M = 1$ for which inference becomes purely design based and only relies on the noise in the running variable $Z_i$; and yet the treatment effect estimate remains significant at the 5\% level.
-Noting the difficulty of accurately estimating curvature (especially in finite samples), we believe the ability of our method to deliver reasonably short confidence intervals that are purely justified by randomization to be potentially useful in practice.